JohnLaird04/JohnLaird04.github.io/blog_posts/_posts/2024-01-30-BookReads.md

 The World's Last Night - C.S.
 Lewis

 ## February
+The Richest Man in Babylon - Samuel Clason

+White Nights - Fyodor Dostoevsky

+Reflections on the Psalms - C.S.
+Lewis

+## March
+The Psychology of Money - Morgan Housel

+The Book Thief - Markus Zusak

 # On My List
+Dune - Frank Herbert

 48 Laws of Power - Robert Green

-The Richest Man in Babylon - Samuel Clason

 1984 - George Orwell

+All the Light We Cannot See - Anthony Doerr

 The 4-Hour Workweek - Tim Ferriss

-The Book Thief - Markus Zusak
+The Martian - Andy Weir

 The Second Mountain - David Brooks

 Twilight of the Idols - Friedrich Nietzsche

+The Remains of the Day - Kazuo Ishiguro

+Beyond Good and Evil - Friedrich Nietzsche

 The Stranger - Albert Camus

+Touching the Void - Joe Simpson

->736 Pages Read and Counting
+>2026 Pages Read and Counting
 {:.lead}